centreon/centreon-documentation/en/reporting/installation.md

  File system                  |   Size
 ------------------------------|----------------------------------------------------------------------------------
  /                            | 5GB minimum
- /var (containing MySQl data) | Use the result of the above disk-space simulation file MySQL data) MySQL temp folder            | We recommand keeping it in /var Volume group\*               | 5GB minimum of free space on the **Volume group** hosting the MySQL/MariaDB DBMS **data**
+ /var (containing MySQl data) | Use the result of the above disk-space simulation file MariaDB data) MariaDB temp folder          | We recommand keeping it in /var Volume group\*               | 5GB minimum of free space on the **Volume group** hosting the MySQL/MariaDB DBMS **data**

 To check the free space use the command below, replacing vg\_data by the